ckindermann/radx-ontology-workflows/README.md

 ## Ontology Edit

 1. Create issue that describes the change you are about to make.
-2. Create a feature branch (with a meaningful name - possibly referencing the opened issue)
+2. Create a feature branch (with a meaningful name - possibly referencing the opened issue).
-3. Perform edit in `src/ontology/rxow-edit.owl` (using Protégé, a text editor, etc.)
+3. Perform edit in `src/ontology/rxow-edit.owl` (using Protégé, a text editor, etc.).
-4. Commit changes
+4. Commit changes:
 ```
 git add src/ontology/rxow-edit.owl
 git commit -m "Added new term #issue"
 ```
-5. Create Pull request on GitHub
+5. Create Pull request on GitHub.

 You should now have a repository structure as shown in this branch (**edit**).